 Hinoki Japanese Pantry

-The impressive sushi counter generates a wide range of high-quality fresh sushi in both traditional and innovative iterations.
-From the sashimi-grade fillets to Hinoki’s own experimental nosé-maki; traditional sushi and sashimi; and various special platters; there’s a lot more than your average sushi bar.
+There, Hinoki’s team crafts a wide range of high-quality sushi, both traditional and innovative.
+From the sashimi-grade fillets to Hinoki’s own experimental nose-maki, traditional sushi and sashimi, and various special platters, there’s a lot more than your average sushi bar.

-Whether you’re after a snack, lunch or ingredients to cook up a Japanese feast at home, Hinoki stands out on a street that’s already scattered with Japanese food.
+Whether you’re after a snack, lunch or ingredients to cook up a Japanese feast at home, Hinoki stands out on a street that’s already scattered with Japanese options.